mathjax/MathJax/docs/rst/start.rst

 Obtaining and Installing MathJax
 ================================

-The easiest way to set up MathJax is to obtain the ``MathJax-v1.1.zip`` archive from the `MathJax download page
-<http://www.mathjax.org/download/>`_.
-This includes both the MathJax code
-and the MathJax webfonts, so it is the only file you need.
+The easiest way to set up MathJax is to obtain the v1.1 archive from the `MathJax download page <http://www.mathjax.org/download/>`_ (you should obtain a file names something like ``mathjax-MathJax-v1.0-X-XXXXXXXX.zip``, where the X's are random-looking letters and numbers).
+This archive includes both the MathJax code and the MathJax webfonts, so it is the only file you need.
 (This is different from the beta releases, which had the fonts separate from the rest of the code).

-Unpack the ``MathJax-v1.1.zip`` archive and place the resulting MathJax folder onto your web server at a convenient location where you can include it into your web pages.
+Unpack the archive and place the resulting MathJax folder onto your web server at a convenient location where you can include it into your web pages.
 For example, making ``MathJax`` a top-level directory on your server would be one natural way to do this.
 That would let you refer to the main MathJax file via the URL ``/MathJax/MathJax.js`` from within any page on your server.

 Note: While this is the easiest way to set up MathJax initially, there is a better way to do it if you want to be able to keep your copy of